 Leg Press Alternatives | Best Exercise Guide

 When it comes to leg day, there are a great amount of exercises to choose from, yet people tend to migrate towards the leg press.
 Make no mistake, it is a great piece of equipment, especially if you do not have a hack squat or you are unable to barbell squat, but sometimes sitting on the leg press can lose its luster, leaving you wanting to switch up your workouts so you can continue that linear progression.
 If you're looking for leg press alternative exercises, look no further!
-We have compiled a list of some great options to build muscle and strength in your legs.
+We have compiled a list of some great options to build muscle and strength in your legs, including machine-based exercise.

 Some alternative exercises require gym access, while others leg press at-home alternative exercises can be done in the comfort of your own home.

 The leg press is a staple piece of equipment in just about any gym.
 There are many different types such as plate loaded leg presses, or stack loaded, and due to the ease of use and great pump you can get, they are some of the most popular pieces of equipment for leg day.
 Many times people will substitute a leg press for a barbell squat, or work them both into their lower body programming, as the leg press leaves less room for injury than a barbell squat.
 Doing things like drop sets are easier on the leg press than a barbell squat, so you can absolutely demolish the muscle groups.
 Different angles and styles of leg press machines also allow you to hit the muscles in ways you may not typically get with a barbell squat, so you can really pack on the muscle mass.
 Additionally, the leg press machine reduces spinal loading compared to free weight squat and hinge variations, making it a viable alternative for those who suffer from lower back pain during squats.